Variational quantum eigensolver: Pauli encoding

 where $\alpha_i$ are numerical coefficients.
 Based on the coefficients, the number of Pauli strings can be reduced in order to optimize the calculation.

 The VQE can be adapted to other optimization problems by adapting the Hamiltonian to be a cost function.

 Ansatz and initial trial function

 The choice of ansatz state depends on the system of interest.
 In gate-based quantum computing, the ansatz is given by a parametrized quantum circuit, whose parameters can be updated after each run.
 The ansatz has to be adaptable enough to not miss the desired state.
 A common method to obtain a valid ansatz is given by the unitary coupled cluster (UCC) framework and its extensions.

 If the ansatz is not chosen adequately the procedure may halt at suboptimal parameters that do not correspond to a minima.
-In this situation the algorithm is said to have reached a 'barren plateau'.
+In this situation, the algorithm is said to have reached a 'barren plateau'.

 The ansatz can be set to an initial trial function to start the algorithm.
-For example, for a molecular system, one can use the Hartree–Fock method to provide a starting state that is close to the real ground-state.
+For example, for a molecular system, one can use the Hartree–Fock method to provide a starting state that is close to the real ground state.

+Another variant of the ansatz circuit is the hardware efficient ansatz, which consists of sequence of 1 qubit rotational gates and 2 qubit entangling gates.
+The number of repetitions of 1-qubit rotational gates and 2-qubit entangling gates is called the depth of the circuit.